-The 2019 KICC Annual Meeting will be held on April 8-9
+The 2019 KICC Annual Meeting was held on April 8-9

 What is KICC?